FanaroEngineering/fanaro_sabaki_theme_collection/README.md

 - The [Dracula &mdash; or Darcula &mdash;](https://draculatheme.com/) text editing theme.
 - The [Color Go Server (CGS)](https://colorgoserver.com/).
+    - Maybe someone could extract the theme goodness they have there?

 ## References

 - The documentation on how to create and package a theme can be found [here](https://github.com/SabakiHQ/Sabaki/blob/master/docs/guides/create-themes.md).
 - Sabaki's CSS styling can be found [here](https://github.com/SabakiHQ/Shudan/tree/master/docs#styling).
-- A good example is the fantastic [Photorealistic theme](https://github.com/SabakiHQ/theme-photorealistic), by Yichuan Shen himself.
+- A good example of a theme is the fantastic [Photorealistic theme](https://github.com/SabakiHQ/theme-photorealistic), by Yichuan Shen himself.

 ## Themes